martoscloudarchitect/ComprehensiveAzureAIPOCFramework/ai_environment_testing.md

 #### 1.4 Check your VNET Association with DNS Private Zone

+Why private DNS zone association is important?

+Imagine trying to call your AI services (like Azure OpenAI) from your applications without the ability to resolve their private IP addresses.
+The value is that it enables secure and efficient communication between your applications and the AI services without exposing them to the public internet and concerns about static IP changes.
+- Without proper DNS resolution, your applications would struggle to connect to these services securely and efficiently.
+- Especially when using private endpoints, DNS resolution is crucial to ensure that your applications can locate and communicate with the services over the private network.

 The private DNS association with your VNET allows the resolution of private endpoint FQDNs to private IP addresses within your VNet.
 The value of having this now, later on is that it will make it super simple for your applications to reach the AI services via private endpoints later on.

+As resource is already deployed via bicep, we will keep this check simple.
-Here we will just make a quick check and make you aware on the automated bicep deployment for the VNET in association to the DNS private zone service during your deployment design.
+- Here we will just make a quick check and make you aware on the automated bicep deployment for the VNET in association to the DNS private zone service during your deployment design.

+Follow these steps to verify the DNS server settings for your VNet resource:

 1. In the Azure Portal, navigate to your Virtual Network (VNET) resource in the resource group.
 2. From the VNet resource blade, select **DNS servers** from the left menu.